-What's a Store app?
+What's a Universal Windows Platform (UWP) app?

 On Windows, your app can deliver relevant, real-time info to your users and keep them coming back for more.
 In the modern app economy, your app has to be engaging to stay at the front of your users’ lives.
 Windows provides you with lots of resources to help keep your users returning to your app:

 - Live tiles and the lock screen show contextually relevant and timely info at a glance.

 Push notifications bring real-time, breaking alerts to your user’s attention when they're needed.